T-miracle/kotlin-docs-cn/docs/topics/jvm/java-to-kotlin-interop.md

 The Kotlin visibility modifiers map to Java in the following way:

 * `private` members are compiled to `private` members
-* `private` top-level declarations are compiled to package-local declarations
+* `private` top-level declarations are compiled to `private` top-level declarations.
+Package-private accessors are also included, if accessed from within a class.
 * `protected` remains `protected` (note that Java allows accessing protected members from other classes in the same package and Kotlin doesn't, so Java classes will have broader access to the code)
 * `internal` declarations become `public` in Java.
 Members of `internal` classes go through name mangling, to make